 - Albright Grove: Start at the Maddron Bald Trailhead, and hike for 3.3 miles to the grove.
-The Albright Grove is home to one the largest hardwood forests in the world, with some of the oldest and largest trees in the park.
-Red maples, American beech, yellow birch, buckeyes and sugar maples abound.
+Albright Grove is home to one the largest hardwood forests in the world, with some of the oldest and largest trees in the park.
+Red maples, American beech, yellow birch, buckeyes, and sugar maples abound.
 This is a moderate trail with an elevation gain of 1475 feet.

 - Spence Field: Start at the Anthony Creek Trailhead at the Cades Cove picnic area, and hike 5.2 miles to an amazing vista of the North Carolina side of the Smokies.
 The trail is strenuous with an elevation gain of 2842 feet.

-In mid to late-October, the best hikes are:
+In mid to late October, the best hikes are:

 - Shuckshack Fire Tower: Start at the trailhead, located in the southern corner of the park, near Fontana Dam.
 You will hike on the Appalachian Trail until you reach the junction for the fire tower.
-After you climb 78 steps to the top, you will receive expansive views to the Blue Ridge Mountains, the Smoky Mountains and the Nantahala Mountains.
+After you climb 78 steps to the top, you will receive expansive views of the Blue Ridge Mountains, the Smoky Mountains, and the Nantahala Mountains.
 This trail is moderate to strenuous with an elevation gain of 2120 feet.

 - Charlies Bunion: Start at the trailhead on Newfound Gap Road, and hike 4 miles to the popular rock outcropping.
 Throughout the entire hike, you will be treated to stunning views of the North Carolina Smokies.
 This trail is moderate to strenuous with an elevation gain of 1640 feet.